-All students are expected to budget appropriately before starting their studies and to manage their finances carefully throughout their time at UCD.
-However, we understand that many students depend on some level of financial support to access university, and that unexpected financial difficulties can occur at any stage of your studies.
+All students are expected to have budgeted appropriately before starting their studies and to manage their finances carefully throughout their time at UCD.
+However, we understand that many students may depend on some level of financial support to access higher education.
+Financial assistance is available through grants, funds and scholarships.
+To find out more about this, please read our Student Guide to Finances and Fees.

+We also understand that unexpected financial difficulties can occur at any stage of your studies.
 UCD has a number of funds to support students with specific needs.
 Click on the appropriate link below to find out more:

-- I am a student from a low-income household and would like to find out more about the UCD Student Support Fund
+- I am a student from a low-income household and would like to find out more about the UCD Student Support Fund.

-- I am facing an unexpected financial emergency and would like to find out more about the UCD Student Emergency Fund
+- I am facing an unexpected financial emergency and would like to find out more about the UCD Student Emergency Fund.

 Financial Planning